programminghistorian/jekyll/en/lessons/geoparsing-text-with-edinburgh.md

     cat ../in/172172.txt | ./run -t plain -g geonames -top -o ../out 172172

-{% include figure.html filename="geoparser_figure16.png" caption="4: Display of file 172172.display.html in a browser with only top location candidates displayed." %}
+{% include figure.html filename="geoparser_figure16.png" caption="Figure 4: Display of file 172172.display.html in a browser with only top location candidates displayed." %}

 The vanilla download works most accurately with running English text.
 It even works on individual sentences.
 Geo-resolution accuracy increases however if the Geoparser has access to more context, including other place names.
 On the other hand, the Geoparser is not well suited to process large documents made up of several sub-texts, e.g. a journal issue made up of articles.
 In the latter case it would be better to split the document into the articles first and geo-parse each article individually.